Cilantro lime salmon in foil may be the easiest salmon dinner you’ve ever cooked. From prep to cleanup you’re looking at a quick 30 minutes all-in.

 If you’ve never cooked salmon in foil, today is the day to start.
-The foil seals the flavors and juices in and keeps whatever sauce or rub you’re using in close contact with the salmon while it cooks (minimal runoff).
+The foil seals the flavors and juices in and keeps whatever sauce or rub you’re using in close contact with the salmon while it cooks.
 However the best part is the 30 second cleanup.

-Whenever I cook salmon or trout in foil I always opt for an uncovered, 5 minute broil at the very end to lend a crispy final touch that rids of any boring “baked fish” taste.Print
+Whenever I cook salmon or trout in foil, I always opt for an uncovered, 5 minute broil at the very end.
+This lends a crispy final touch that slightly sears and cartelizes the skin so it a has a bit more texture and crust.Print

 - 1 lb salmon filet, skin removed (on is OK too)